 - Submit your CSV file.
 For more information on formatting, see the Formatting your CSV file FAQ below.

 Note: Each CSV file you import can be accompanied by one message.
 You may edit this message on the same window that appears when you submit your CSV file.
+The file size limit is 1MB.

 Formatting Your CSV File